Career Center Professional Development Fund for Attire for Undergraduate Students

 Application process:

-- Submit the official application form, including description and documentation of financial need
+- Submit the official application form, including a description and documentation of financial need

 - Application must be completed in entirety to be considered for funding